rackerlabs/technical-blog/_posts/2018-10-30-sap-security.md

 ### Prerequisites for activating the Security Audit Log

-This procedure requires you to restart SAP NetWeaver&reg; Application Server (AS) Advanced Business Application Programming (ABAP&reg;).
+This procedure requires you to restart the AS ABAP.
 Plan for the required downtime while the AS ABAP restarts.

 Before you can configure the Security Audit Log, you also have to use the